-National Curriculum name and locate the world's seven continents and five oceans locate the world's countries, using maps to focus on Europe (including the location of Russia) and North and South America, concentrating on their environmental regions, key physical and human characteristics, countries, and major cities The World Children are able to: Children are able to: Children are able to: Children are able to: Children are able to: Children are able to: And Continents Know what a continent is and know that it is located in Europe.
+National Curriculum name and locate the world's oceans e (including the location of Russi y physical and human characteri The World Children are able to: Children are able to: Children are able to: Children are able to: Children are able to: Children are able to: And Continents Know what a continent is and know that it is located in Europe.
 I know where in the World the North and South Poles and the Equator are.
 Name and locate the worlds five oceans.
 Can identify, name and locate the seven continents.
 Locate the world's countries, focusing on Europe and North and South America and Asia Locate some countries in Europe and North and South America on a map or atlas.
 Can relate continent, country, state and city, and identify states in North America using a map Can locate the world's countries, using maps to focus on Europe (including the location of Russia) and North and South America, concentrating on their environmental regions, key physical and human characteristics, countries and major cities.
-Can locate cities, countries and regions of Europe and North and South America and Asia (Japan) on physical and political maps.
+Can relate continent, country, state and city, and identify states in North America using a map Can locate cities, countries and regions of Europe and North and South America and Asia (Japan) on physical and political maps.
 The pupil can describe key physical and human characteristics and environmental regions of Asia Europe and North and South America.
-National Curriculum identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles Use key vocabulary to describe physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather physical geography, includ earthquakes, and the wate - egetation belts, rivers, mountair ns, volcanoes and
+National Curriculum identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles Use key vocabulary to describe physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather physical geography, incluc earthquakes, and the wat - egetation belts, rivers, mountain s, volcanoes and